Longest common substring: Dynamic programming

 This algorithm runs in $O(n r)$ time.
-The array L stores the longest common substring of the prefixes S[1..i] and T[1..j] which end at position S[i], T[j], resp.
+The array L stores the length of the longest common suffix of the prefixes S[1..i] and T[1..j] which end at position i and j, respectively.
 The variable z is used to hold the length of the longest common substring found so far.
 The set ret is used to hold the set of strings which are of length z.
-The set ret can be saved efficiently by just storing the index i, which is the last character of the longest common substring (of size z) instead of S[i-z+1..i].
+The set ret can be saved efficiently by just storing the index i, which is the last character of the longest common substring (of size z) instead of S[(i-z+1)..i].
 Thus all the longest common substrings would be, for each i in ret, S[(ret[i]-z)..(ret[i])].

 The following tricks can be used to reduce the memory usage of an implementation: